 Wildlife Rehabilitation

-This page describes licensed wildlife rehabilitation work done by a state‑licensed individual and is not an indication that Boulderwood Sanctuary operates as a public wildlife intake facility.
+This page describes licensed wildlife rehabilitation work performed by a Rhode Island state-licensed wildlife rehabilitator and does not indicate that Boulderwood Sanctuary operates as a public wildlife intake facility.

-Boulderwood Sanctuary’s wildlife rehabilitation program is conducted by a Rhode Island state‑licensed home wildlife rehabilitator, specializing in the care and release of injured and orphaned small mammals.
-Our focus is on giving native wildlife the best chance to recover and return safely to their natural environment.
+Boulderwood Sanctuary’s wildlife rehabilitation work is conducted by a Rhode Island state-licensed home wildlife rehabilitator specializing in the care and release of injured and orphaned small mammals.
+Our focus is on giving native wildlife the best possible chance to recover and return safely to their natural environment.

-Our goal is always rehabilitation and release — helping wild animals heal and thrive in the wild, not keeping them in human care long‑term.
+Our goal is always rehabilitation and release—helping wild animals heal, regain strength, and thrive in the wild, not remain in human care long term.

 -